-The Community Asthma Prevention Program Plus (CAPP+) Home Repairs Program is an extension of CHOP's Community Asthma Prevention Program, which sends specially trained community health workers to the homes of children with tough-to-control asthma.
-If they see that home repairs would reduce asthma triggers — irritants that can cause an asthma attack — the family may qualify for CAPP+.
+The Community Asthma Prevention Program Plus (CAPP+) Home Repairs Program is an extension of CHOP's Community Asthma Prevention Program, which sends specially-trained community health workers to the homes of children with difficult-to-control asthma to teach caregivers proper medicine use and ways to reduce asthma triggers in the home.
+These interventions alone have reduced asthma-related emergency room visits by approximately 50%.

 Repairing a Home, Improving a Child's Health: CAPP+